decaporg/decap-cms/docs/editorial-workflow.md

 publish_mode: editorial_workflow
 ```

+NOTE: editorial workflow does not work for bitbucket backend at this time.

 There are no other configuration options right now.
 There are always three possible statuses, and new branch names are created according to the pattern `cms/collectionName-entrySlug`.

 ## About metadata